Kfollen93/Mini-Reference-Guide/README.md

  </details>
   <details>
     <summary><b>Single Responsibility Principle</b></summary>
-"There should never be more than one reason for a class to change".
+"A class should have only one reason to change."
 I try to keep my functions limited to one responsbility,  but I sometimes stretch my classes; find what works for you.
 An example of the SRP while creating a character in a video game engine such as Unity 3d would be: <br>

 ```cs
 public class InputController